-C. Mackintosh (2011).
-An analysis of county sports partnerships in England: The fragility, challenges and complexity of partnership working in sports development.
+CI.
+Mackintosh (2011).
+An analysis of County Sports Partnerships in England: The fragility, challenges and complexity of partnership working in sports development.
 International Journal of Sport Policy.
-3(1), pp.45-64.
+1(3), pp.45-64.

 (2010).
 International Journal of Sport Policy.
 International Journal of Sport Policy and Politics.
 2(3), pp.1-1.